4th-earth/site-fourth-earth/content/raw.md

 :    The attributes and surroundings, in aggregate, that Characters inhabit.

 Slow Action
-:    An Action performed by a Character, with related Difficulty Rating, which MAY be performed once per Turn.
+:    An Action performed by a Character, with related Difficulty Rating, which MAY be performed up to once per Turn.

 Social Contract
 :    An agreement or understanding between Players (including the Narrator, if applicable) about how they will behave towards each other.